TakYusaku/pc2018/README.md

 > go run api.go

-if you use Q-Learning system by learning
+if you use Q-Learning system for learning
 > python3 QLprocon2018.py

-if you use Monte Carlo Method system by learning
+if you use Monte Carlo Method system for learning
 > python3 mcl0917.py

 ## Favor